m-bock/purescript-transit/README.md

 <!-- PD_END -->

+### The Classic Approach

-The classic approach to implement the state transitions in pure functional programming is to write an update function that takes a state and a message and returns a new state.
-For example:
+The traditional way to implement state transitions is to write an update function that takes a state and a message and returns a new state:

 <!-- PD_START:purs
 filePath: test/Examples/Door.purs